BardicDefense/purple-hack/spells.md

 #### Illusory Kingdom

 _Illusion (R: Long, D: Permanent)_
-Save: Hard (Per).
+Save: Perception 14.
 This spell creates a vast illusion of a kingdom or other large area.
 The illusion can include buildings, creatures, and terrain.

 #### Invisible Stalker

 _Conjuration (R: Medium, D: Special)_
-The caster summons an invisible stalker, a powerful extraplanar creature, to serve them.
-The stalker will follow the caster’s command to the best of its ability, whereupon it disappears.
+Summons an invisible, extra-dimensional entity to the caster’s presence, magically binding it to perform a mission of the caster’s choosing.
+The caster must be careful with the wording of the mission.
+Invisible stalkers are intelligent and treacherous.
+Unless the assigned mission can be easily and quickly accomplished, the stalker follows the letter of the command while twisting the intent.
+The creature is bound to attempt the mission until it succeeds or is destroyed.

+**Invisible Stalker** Medium Monstrosity—Sentient—Neutral
+Level 8 AC 16 HP 8d8 (36) Att Crush (+7, 4d4) Speed 40 Morale 12 XP 1,040
+Tracking: Without fault.
+Surprise: 5-in-6, unless target can detect invisibility.
+If killed: Returns to dimension of origin.

 #### Legend Lore